xevidos/codiad/README.md

 * Add if file could not be saved 5 times close the open file
 * Add multi level users. ( Projects for only certain groups, Permission levels )
 * Add mobile compatibility
+* Add permissions module ( more in depth permissions such as read/write, delete, etc )
 * Add support for more database systems ( MSSQL, Oracle, SQLite, Filesystem storage, etc )
 * Add in auto save timer that saves after the user stops typing instead of after every change
 * Clean up update script